DionneMaguire/portfolio1/README.md

 To update the site to include a diary so that customers can check availability for catering or ordering opportunities.

 ## Testing
+As I added the social media links in the footer, I checked that they opened in a new tab and also opened to the correct site.

 ### Validator testing